ivanpampulov/Soft_Uni_Projects/README.md

 # Soft_Uni_Projects
- This are all resolved problems trough my study at Soft Uni
+ This are all resolved problems trough my study at Soft Uni Basics Course